 6. Don’t try to “save” a credit card by leaving it off of your list of creditors.

-If you have any questions about bankruptcy, or you’re struggling with debt that seems out of control, call us any time at 214-760-7777 to set up a free, no obligation consultation,.
-We’re here to help!
+If you have any questions about bankruptcy, or you’re struggling with debt that seems out of control, call us any time at 214-760-7777 to set up a free, no-obligation consultation.
+We are here to help you get a fresh start!